A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Sources of uncertainty in , measurements

 \subsection{Modeling uncertainty due to Jeans smoothing}

-In the simulation, we vary the thermal state of the IGM by post-processing \gthree simulations using \citecode.
-Pressure smoothing effects due to the hydrodynamical response of the gas are important during reionization \citep{daloisio2020}.
+In the simulations, we vary the thermal state of the IGM by post-processing \gthree simulations using \citecode.
+Pressure smoothing effects due to the hydrodynamical response of the gas are important during reionization \citep{park2016,daloisio2020}.
 As shown in \citet{gaikwad2018}, we account for the pressure smoothing of the gas by convolving the SPH kernel with a Gaussian kernel that depends on the pressure smoothing scale \citep{gnedin1998,kulkarni2015}.
 This approach is based on the ansatz that the \lya absorbers are in local hydrostatistic equilibrium \citep{schaye2001}.
-However, this assumption may not be valid during the process of reionization as the photo-heating time scales are typically shorter than the dynamical response of the gas.
-In addition to this, the \lya forest traces the neutral gas in large scale filaments which are under going gravitational collapse onto nearby overdense objects.
-Thus the hydrostatic equilibrium approximation may not be correct.
-To quantify the effect of this ansatz, we perform a self-consistent \gthree simulation with enhanced photo-heating rates such that $T_0$ is doubled.
-Thus the dynamical effect of pressure smoothing is captured accurately in self-consistent simulations.
-We compute \lya forest statistics from this self-consistent model and assume it as a fiducial model.
-We constrain $T_0$, $\gamma$ and $\Gamma_{\rm HI}$ using our model i.e., \gthree (at lower temperature) + \citecode (with convolution of SPH kernel with Gaussian).
-We find that the fiducial $T_0$, $\gamma$ and $\Gamma_{\rm HI}$ are recovered within 2.5, 1.3 and 0.6 percent (also see \figref{fig:resolution-study}).
-Such a good level of agreement is partly expected because the smoothing of transmitted flux at these redshifts is dominated by temperature while the pressure smoothing effects are sub-dominant.
+However, this assumption may not be valid during the process of reionization as the photo-heating time scales are typically shorter than the dynamical response time of the gas.
+In addition to this, the \lya forest traces the neutral gas in large scale filaments which are undergoing gravitational collapse onto nearby over-dense objects.
+The hydrostatic equilibrium approximation may thus not be correct.
+To quantify the effect of this ansatz, we perform a self-consistent \gthree simulation with enhanced photo-heating rates where $T_0$ is doubled.
+The dynamical effect of pressure smoothing is thus captured accurately in this self-consistent simulation.
+We compute the \lya forest statistics for this self-consistent model and assume it as the fiducial model.
+We constrain $T_0$, $\gamma$ and $\Gamma_{\rm HI}$ using our model, i.e. \gthree (at lower temperature) + \citecode (with convolution of SPH kernel with Gaussian).
+We find that the fiducial $T_0$, $\gamma$ and $\Gamma_{\rm HI}$ are recovered within 2.5, 1.3 and 0.6 percent.
+Such a good level of agreement is partly expected because the smoothing of transmitted flux at these redshifts is dominated by temperature, while the pressure smoothing effects are sub-dominant.
 We account for this modeling uncertainty in the total error budget of derived parameters (see \tabref{tab:T0-gamma-error-budget}).
-We also refer reader to \S \ref{sec:simulation} for a related discussion.
+We also refer the reader to \S \ref{sec:simulation} for a related discussion.